-A reporter for more than 30 years, Carolyn Lange covers regional news with the West Central Tribune.
+A reporter for 35 years, Carolyn Lange covers regional news with the West Central Tribune.

 - Member for

 - 5 years 8 months